dmx-systems/dmx-documentation/docs/user.rst

 DMX has five sharing modes:

 * **private**: In a private workspace just the owner of the workspace can read and write.
 * **confidential**: In a confidential workspace the owner can read and write.
-Group members can read, but not change anything.
+Workspace members can read, but not change anything.
-* **collaborative**: A collaborative workspace can be read and edited by the owner and by all group members.
+* **collaborative**: A collaborative workspace can be read and edited by the owner and by all workspace members.
 * **public**: A public workspace is world-readable.
 The default "DMX" workspace is an example of a public workspace.
 * **common**: In a common workspace everyone can read and write.
-No login is required.

 Every workspace has an owner, usually the creator, and optional members.
 When you are logged in you can access the different workspaces via the :ref:`workspace selector<user-the-workspace-selector>` in the upper left corner.
 Once you log out DMX will switch back to a public (world-readable) workspace like the default workspace called "DMX".
 All items that are publicly readable stay visible, the rest disappears from the view.
-You are no longer able to edit but you still have a customizable view of the topicmap, which means that you can move items and reveal other world-readable items.
+In a public workspace you are no longer able to edit but you still have a customizable view of the topicmap, which means that you can move items and reveal other world-readable items.

 .. image:: _static/workspace-selector.png

 DMX comes with four default workspaces with the following sharing modes:

 * **DMX**: This workspace a public, it is the one that is displayed publicly when people come to the site.
 * **Private Workspace**: This is the private workspace of the respective logged in user.
-Only this user can see and and edit their map as it is private.
+Only this user can see and and edit their items as the workspace is private.
-* **Administration**: Only admins can view and edit this workspace.
+* **Administration**: Only the admin or members can view and edit items in this workspace.
 Unprivileged user accounts do not have this entry in the menu.
-* **System**: The System Workspace is readable by everyone who is logged in.
+* **System**: The System workspace is readable by everyone who is logged in.
 It contains all user names that exist in this DMX installation.
 The user names are readable to all users.
 This is needed for sharing content with others as you will see below.

 .. image:: _static/system-workspace.jpg